bencoppock/bunyan/README.md

   end
   ```

-  The following data will be captured, when available:
+  The following data will be captured:

   * `level`
   * `timestamp`